firefly-iii/docs/new-docs/support/error_codes.md

 You can't delete other users but yourself, unless you have the owner role.

+**200026**

+You can't delete the fallback currency.
+It's required by the system.

 ### Firefly III error codes

 These start with 3.